oneyanshi/csc521/python-quirk/README.md

 on the terminal.

 ##lexer.py
+### Lexer Grocery List
+- [ ] add in functionality / ability to split by lexemes
+- [ ] try at least three test cases

-lexer.py takes in a Quirk file, iterates through it, splits the text by white space before splitting once more to ensure that lexemes are not stuck together.
+lexer.py reads in a Quirk file, splits the text by white space before splitting once more to ensure that lexemes are not stuck together.
 It is then tokenized based upon the Quirk tokens.

-The output for the lexer.py will be a full tokenized version of the program in the Quirk file.
+The output for the lexer.py will be a fully tokenized version of the program in the Quirk file.
 The output will then be used in the parser discussed below.

 An example of what lexer.py should be doing: